Xmetalfanx/zshSetup/README.md

 ## Credits

-The harcoded plugins I include belong to their projects and developers ..
-I am not even sure i am keeping these hard-coded in...
-ALL CREDIT for their code goes to them
+ALL CREDIT for the downloaded plugins go to their developer(s).

 ## Plugins